How clothes and shoes can be made with renewable electricity

-Every stage of the textile industry’s supply chain is energy-intensive, from processing yarn, producing fabric, and fabricating textiles, to transporting and selling clothes to customers.
-Transforming the garment sector to run on renewable energy is vital for a more sustainable society.
-Customers are also increasingly concerned with how their clothes are made.
+The textile industry has energy-intensive supply chains.
+From producing fabric to transporting and selling clothes, making what we wear takes a toll on the planet.
+Transforming the garment sector to run on renewable energy is vital for a more sustainable society, and customers are increasingly concerned with how their clothes are made.

 Major garment and retail companies are working to reduce the carbon footprint of their supply chains.
 For example, H&M, Marks and Spencer, Burberry, and Nike have joined the RE100 initiative, which gathers more than 300 influential companies committed to using 100% renewable energy across their global operations.
 The Science Based Targets initiative further validates corporate targets are adequate to limit global warming to 1.5°C.

 Committed companies use a variety of tactics to transition towards clean energy.
 Usually, these include purchasing renewable energy documented with Guarantees of Origin (GOs) in Europe, Renewable Energy Certificates (RECs) in North America, and International RECs (I-RECs) in other markets.
 These mechanisms allow companies to claim the environmental attributes of clean power and track the consumption of renewables.

 Some firms have developed comprehensive strategies that include other sustainability solutions.
 In their 2021 sustainability report, H&M highlighted a plan that combines Energy Attribute Certificates, Power Purchase Agreements (PPAs), and rooftop solar installations.